carlosCharlie/GameOfLife/README.md

 # Just4Fun
-I will post here simple works I make when I'm bored so.. don't take it seriously please!
+I will post here simple works I make when I'm bored so... don't take it seriously please!